arrooney/ex1_ground_station/README.md

 #Safemode and RAM Image Script
 ---

 In the directory ```./scripts``` is a script for putting the satellite into safemode and uploading a new RAM image.
 There is a makefile in the ```/scripts``` directory that can be used to configure this script.
-Open the makefile with a test editor.
+Open the makefile with a text editor.
 There are two symbols which can be used for configuration.

 ```bash
 # Enables debug printing while running.